 If I had more space, I’d regale you with the tale of the software developer who insisted on drawing data models on bar napkins over beers and coding in a dark room during the day.
 However, I think these examples provide enough fodder for discussion in the blog comments below.

 Do any of these poor team member performance stories sound familiar?
 Do you have a similar story?
 Share your situation and action plan in Comments.

 Your team can move mountains when they collaborate elegantly, intelligently and effectively.
-LiquidPlanner is collaborative project management software that gives everyone on the team autonomy over their own tasks, and insight into the big picture.
+LiquidPlanner is a collaborative project management software that gives everyone on the team autonomy over their own tasks and insight into the big picture.